Tees Swale

 Britain’s abandoned metal mines have left a lasting legacy of river pollution.
 Water draining from historic mines carries toxic metals that contaminate rivers and threaten aquatic life across the UK.

 The Tees-Swale Diffuse Metals Project is tackling this environmental challenge head-on.
-Funded by the Department for Environment, Food and Rural Affairs (Defra) and the National Lottery Heritage Fund, the project is part of Tees-Swale: Naturally Connected, led by the North Pennines AONB Partnership in collaboration with the Yorkshire Dales National Park Authority.
+Funded by the Department for Environment, Food and Rural Affairs (Defra) through the Water and Abandoned Metal Mines (WAMM) programme and the National Lottery Heritage Fund, the project is part of Tees-Swale: Naturally Connected, led by the North Pennines AONB Partnership in collaboration with the Yorkshire Dales National Park Authority.

 Remedial works to rectify diffuse metal mine pollution